History and Social Studies

 In Grade 11, students complete a United States History course that includes a significant research component and work with various primary documents, scholarly secondary sources, and college-level texts.

-Grade 12 electives include Economics, History of Law, History of Medicine, Israel & Palestine, Social Movements in US History, Government and Citizenship, History of Thought, US Foreign Policy Since World War II, Global Issues, History of Refugee Communities, World Religions, Gender in the Americas, and History of Race.
+Grade 12 electives include Advanced Historical Research, Native American Studies, History of Law, History of Medicine, Israel & Palestine, Social Movements in US History, Government and Citizenship, History of Thought, South-Asian American Studies, Global Issues, History of Refugee Communities, World Religions, Gender in the Americas, and History of Race.

 Students are prepared for US and World History AP exams based on these courses.